About EGSH

 • Regulated government fees

-When Is a Property Valuation Certificate Required in Dubai?
+When a Property Valuation Certificate Is Required in Dubai

-Golden Visa Applications
+Golden Visa Through Property Investment

 Mortgage Registration and Bank Financing

-The Central Bank of the UAE Mortgage Regulations set maximum LTV ceilings — for example, 80% for a first home priced at or below AED 5 million for expatriate buyers, 70% above that threshold, 60% for second or investment properties, and 50% for off-plan purchases.
-In practice, the LTV offered to an individual borrower varies significantly by bank, buyer profile, residency status, and property type.
-The independent valuation determines the base figure for the LTV calculation: where the appraised value comes in below the agreed purchase price, the bank calculates the loan on the lower figure, and the buyer must cover the shortfall from their own funds.
+Central Bank regulations set maximum LTV ceilings — for example, 80% for a first home priced at or below AED 5 million for expatriate buyers, 70% above that threshold, 60% for second or investment properties, and 50% for off-plan purchases.
+In practice, the LTV offered to an individual borrower varies by bank, buyer profile, residency status, and property type.
+Where the appraised value comes in below the agreed purchase price, the bank calculates the loan on the lower figure, and the buyer covers the shortfall from personal funds.

 Property Sale and Ownership Transfer